CeeDiii/ip6-navigation-kolibri/FINDINGS.md

 ## JSDoc
 * JSDoc supports Typescript annotations such as @param, @returns, @callback etc.
 * Generics do not exist in plain Javascript
+* only anchor tags should be used for navigation with real urls
 ## Lifecycle
 ### Styles
 * stylesheets can be toggled or replaced